 Am I a Dental Implant Candidate?

 Being a smoker does not disqualify you from being an implant recipient.
-Contact one of our five Midwest locations for a free consultation and to discuss your smoking concerns.
+Contact one of our five Midwest locations for a free consultation and to discuss your dental implants and smoking concerns.